How much does cyber security pay? A comprehensive salary guide

 Despite having a huge presence globally, the tech industry within a geographic area is somewhat like a town.
 People know each other and move from job to job in order to gain new skills and advance in their careers.
 If you're interested in earning a better salary, there are some ways to help yourself.
 Consider the following suggestions:

-• Understand what's out there and the career ladder for the job you're interested in.
+Doo you have a good grasp of the career ladder for the job you're interested in?
 The more you know, the better prepared you'll be to ask for what you want, especially in a market where there are more jobs than employees.

 • The first is know what your skills are worth.
 In the cyber security market, they're probably worth a lot since there are more jobs than workers.
 Do your research around your experience, education, location and professional certifications, if any, and be prepared to present your case rationally.